-

 - One pack of tissues

-- One pack of 10-count markers
+- One pack of antibacterial wipes

 - Any one of the above items can be generic or store brand